Idia: Victory over Igala people

-Subsequently, the neighboring Igala people sent warriors across the Benue River to wrest control of Benin's northern territories.
+Subsequently, the neighboring Igala people sent warriors across the River Niger to wrest control of Benin's northern territories.
 Esigie conquered the Igala, reestablishing the unity and military strength of the kingdom.
 His mother Idia received much of the credit for these victories as her political counsel, together with her magical powers and medicinal knowledge, were viewed as critical elements of Esigie's success on the battlefield.

 Representations of Queen Idia

 The representations of Queen Idia comprise a group of commemorative heads from medieval Benin that represents Queen Idia, mother of Oba Esigie (r.
 1504-1550), made during the early sixteenth century at the Benin court.
 The representations of Queen Idia discussed here include the Bronze Head of Queen Idia (British Museum in London), a pendant ivory mask of Queen Idia (Metropolitan Museum of Art in New York), and finally an ivory mask of Queen Idia (British Museum in London).

-Several artistic representations of Idia were looted from Benin City during the British Benin Expedition of 1897, and are now held in museums around the world.
+Several artistic representations of Idia were looted from Benin City during the British Benin Expedition of 1897 and are now held in museums around the world.
 Alongside other Benin Bronzes, they have been the subject of calls for their repatriation.

 A Queen Idia ivory mask held in the British Museum became the symbol of the Second World Black and African Festival of Art and Culture FESTAC held in Nigeria in 1977.

 In Eddie Ugbomah's 1979 film The Mask, the Nigerian hero steals a Queen Idia mask back from the British Museum.

 The imagined childhood of Queen Idia is the focus of an award-winning children's book titled Idia of the Benin Kingdom written by Ekiuwa Aire.

+A game based on Queen Idia was one of the winners of the Echoes game jam, a competition held by Goethe-Institute Nigeria.